xAzz/UI-Client/README.md

-# AthexClient
+# UI Client
-AthexClient is a open source client to use for Agar.io private servers.
+UI Client is a open source client to use for Agar.io private servers.
 Feel free to use this client to play with your friends or make a game, but please give credit :)

 # Features
   - Minimap